 Religious art commissions flourished under their patronage.
 Artists like Botticelli, Donatello, and Michelangelo created religious paintings, sculptures, and architectural works for these sacred spaces.

 This support was both an act of devotion and a display of power.
-Lavish religious art and architecture strengthened the Medici chapel as a family symbol and connected their legacy with Florence’s spiritual life.
+Lavish religious art and architecture enhanced the Medici chapel as a family symbol, connecting their legacy to Florence’s spiritual life.

 Papal Connections and the Rise of Medici Popes Leo X and Clement VII

-The Medici family’s influence peaked with the election of two Medici popes: Leo X and Clement VII.
+The Medici family’s influence reached its peak with the election of two Medici popes: Leo X and Clement VII.
 Both men, born Giovanni and Giulio de’ Medici, used their positions as heads of the Catholic Church to advance their family’s power and protect their interests.

 As popes, they guided church policy in ways that favored Florence and the Medici.
 They appointed family members and loyal supporters to high church offices and used papal resources for Medici projects.

 Their rule shaped European religious reform, art patronage, and religious diplomacy.
-The Medici popes strengthened ties between Florence and Rome and gave the family spiritual authority and political power.
+The Medici popes strengthened ties between Florence and Rome, granting the family spiritual authority and political power.

 Religious Faith and Beliefs That Shaped the Medici Family Ambitions